 - Cheaper: Let’s start with the obvious, Australia is expensive but camping in Australia is cheap and often free.
-Although the equipment can cost a lot initially, in the long run your camping supplies can be used again and again saving you some serious dollar.
+Although the equipment can cost a lot initially, in the long run your camping supplies can be used again and again saving you some serious dollar on accommodation, not to mention gain you priceless experiences.

 - Nature: camping in Australia means you can get closer to some incredible nature.
 Although at times you may not want to (looking at you snakes) some of the most serene spots are only accessible to campers.
-We have found koalas above our campervan, pythons in bathrooms and dingos whilst washing the dishes all thanks to camping in Australia.
+We have found koalas above our campervan, pythons in bathrooms and dingos whilst washing the dishes all thanks to the Australia campsites which we mention below.

-- Meet the locals: When limited by accommodation such as hostels and hotels you will find you usually end up just meeting other foreigners.
+- Meet the locals: When limited by accommodation such as hostels and hotels you will find you usually end up just meeting other tourists.
 When we were camping in Australia, we found it the best way to meet locals as it brought us to unique locations away from the tourist traps.
-Camping in Australia becomes an addictive cycle – you meet locals in one campsite who recommend another hidden gem or shortcut and so the camping continues.
+Australia campsites become an addictive cycle – you meet locals in one campsite who recommend another hidden gem or shortcut and so the camping continues.

 - Stargazing: Away from the cities and street lights, Australia offers some of the best stargazing spots in the world.
 Coonabarabran in NSW is the star gazing capital of Australia but other famous spots include Uluru, Perth Observatory and Kangaroo Island.